Superior Qualifications and Special Needs Pay-Setting Authority

 Description

-Agencies may set the rate of basic pay of a newly-appointed employee at a rate above the minimum rate of the appropriate General Schedule (GS) grade because of—
+An agency may use this authority to set the rate of basic pay of a newly-appointed employee at a rate above the step 1 of their grade (not to exceed step 10) because of—

-- a special need of the agency for the candidate’s services.
+- the agency's special need for the candidate’s services.

 Covered Positions

-Agencies may use the superior qualifications and special needs pay-setting authority to set the rate of basic pay for a newly-appointed employee to any General Schedule position, including permanent and temporary positions in the competitive or excepted service, at any grade level.
+Agencies may use the superior qualifications and special needs pay-setting authority to set the rate of basic pay for a newly-appointed employee to any GS position, including permanent and temporary GS positions in the competitive or excepted service, at any grade level.

 Newly-Appointed Employees